-The data thus far are that this is a mild illness that will almost certainly spread and there might be a correlation with microcephaly in babies born to infected mothers.
-Might.
-We just don’t have the data yet.
+The data thus far suggest this is a mild illness that will almost certainly spread.
+It seems there may well be a correlation with microcephaly in babies born to infected mothers – but we just don’t have the data yet.
 And correlation is not causation.

-But despite the low risk and that any mechanism for a causal link between Zika and birth defects has yet to be proposed (let alone proven) the panic Zika is causing is immense.
+But despite the low risk, the panic Zika is causing is immense.
 It has some parallels with Ebola in that the fear it is causing is disproportionate to the risk (Zika can and possibly will spread rapidly but isn’t life-threatening, Ebola is truly horrible but the rapid death it usually brings is one of the many reasons militating against its potential to cause a pandemic).

 And let’s face it, the Catholic Church does not have a good record when its entrenched hatred of women and gays manifests itself in matters involving disease or sex.
 I’ve written before about crazy vaccination bans by African Bishops and other horrors, but don’t forget the impact of the church’s long-held antipathy to condoms and the spread of HIV/AIDS, especially in Africa.

 Add to that the church’s horror of menstrual blood, collectivization of guilt aimed at Eve and by extension all women, its disgusted fascination with men who have sex with men (unsurprising given so many of them seem to have joined the clergy) so I for one can’t see much enlightenment on the horizon for Zika, certainly in Latin America.